ZhenyaKh/coco-beholder/README.md

 # CoCo-Beholder: Testing Congestion Control Schemes

-All the CoCo-Beholder tools were tested to work properly with Python 2.7, 3.5, 3.6, and 3.7.
+CoCo-Beholde was ensured to work with Python 2.7, 3.5, 3.6, and 3.7.
 CoCo-Beholder installation script `install.sh` installs Python 2 library dependencies by default.
-In this script, there are also commented out lines enabling the installation of the dependencies for Python 3 and the installation of the exact versions of the dependencies, if needed.
+For Python 3, please, comment out the corresponding lines in the installation script.

 ## Installation